ibm-cloud-docs/satellite/connector_endpoint_auth.md

 1. Configure mutual TLS between the source and the Connector service.

-    This example provides the certificate of the trusted CA to validate the source's client certificate.
+    This example provides the server certificate for the Connector service to authenticate with the source and the certificate of the trusted CA to validate the source's client certificate.

     ```sh
     ibmcloud sat endpoint authn set \
       --connector-id ID \